-So, why do you get itchy or dry hands after washing dishes?
-Repeated washing, particularly with liquid soaps, strips the hands of their natural oils leaving them dry and rough.
+The advice when it comes to preventing the spread of viruses is crystal clear – keep washing those hands.
+Though necessary and definitely the best thing to do – it can leave sensitive skin feeling just a bit irritated.
+Repeated washing – particularly with liquid soaps and hand sanitizers – can strip the hands of their natural oils leaving them dry and rough.
 Liquid soap usually contains chemical detergents which are notorious skin irritants.
 These foaming agents can aggravate the skin leaving it inflamed and prone to cracking.

-For many, this marks the start of a vicious cycle, as cracked skin can become infected.
-This makes it far more likely to become further sensitised to chemical ingredients in hand washes and hand creams.
+For many, this marks the start of a vicious cycle, as cracked skin can become even more vulnerable to further irritation.
+It is also likely to become even more sensitised to chemical ingredients in hand washes and hand creams.

 As with all skin afflictions, there may not be a simple single solution to the problem.
 Here are just a few suggested lifestyle changes to reduce the risk of irritation and help nurse your hands back to full health.